WalletScrutiny/WalletScrutinyCom/_android/com.ahd985.wedge.md

 ## Analysis

 - The app has geo-restrictions on installation.
 - The terms specify that Wedge is not the custodian.
-The **custodian** is *Gemini Trust Company, LLC.,* as a third-party provider.
+They identify *Gemini Trust Company, LLC.*, a third-party provider as the **custodian**.